pronamic/wp-pronamic-pay-with-mollie-for-gravity-forms/readme.txt

 This plugin is developed from the idea that online payments should be easy.
 Some of the features:

 - Easy install
-- Support for 10+ payment methods
+- Support for most major payment methods
 - Payment status pages
 - Automatic payment status updates via Mollie webhooks and the WordPress REST API
 - High quality support